Skip to main content

 The Filter Panel

 The filter panel appears on the left side of the SKU dashboard.
 It contains multiple filter sections that work together.
+The dashboard header displays a count showing of SKUs” so you always know how many SKUs match your current filters.

 Filter Sections